Date of birth: 12th June 1975

 Harold Primat is a man with a burning ambition.

-The 37-year-old racing driver wants to stand on the podium at the most prestigious motor race in the world - the Le Mans 24 Hours
+The 38-year-old racing driver wants to stand on the podium at the most prestigious motor race in the world - the Le Mans 24 Hours

 Born in France but raised in Switzerland since he was a child, Harold’s love affair with motorsport was sparked by racing Karts as a schoolboy, whilst he also attended the Max Mygale and Winfield Racing Schools in France and the Jim Russell Racing School in England.

-His first outing in a competitive championship came in the USA, racing Formula Ford 2000’s and he worked his way through the single seater ranks, competing in British F3, F3 Euroseries and World Series Lights.
+His first outing in a competitive championship came in the USA racing Formula Ford 2000s before working his way through the single seater ranks by competing in British F3, F3 Euro Series and World Series Lights.

-However it was in endurance racing where Harold really found his niche.
-His first taste of the discipline came in the V de V French Endurance Championship with Saulnier Racing in 2003 and 2004 and a competitive debut, which saw him leading at Spa before mechanical failure.
-After clinching several victories and finishing as Vice Champions behind team mate Phillip Hottinguer in 2004, Harold developed a taste for sportscars.
+However, it was in endurance racing where Harold really found his niche.
+His first taste of the discipline came in the V de V French Endurance Championship with Saulnier Racing in 2003 when, on debut at Spa-Francorchamps before mechanical failure struck.
+After clinching several victories and finishing as vice-champion behind team mate Phillip Hottinguer in 2004, Harold developed a taste for sportscars.

-In 2005 Primat was given the chance to make his top-line sportscar racing debut, proving to be immediately competitive by scoring a podium for Kruse Motorsport in P2 of the American Le Mans Series (ALMS) round at Sebring.
-After also racing at Spa, in the Le Mans Endurance series, for Kruse in LMP2, Harold switched to Rollcentre Racing in LMP1 for the remainder of the Championship securing competitive finishes at Monza, Silverstone and Istanbul.
+In 2005 Primat was given the chance to make his top-line sportscar racing debut, proving to be immediately competitive by scoring an LMP2 podium for Kruse Motorsport in the American Le Mans Series' (ALMS) round at Sebring.
+After also racing for Kruse at that season's Spa round of the Le Mans Endurance Series, Harold switched to Rollcentre Racing in LMP1 for the remainder of the season, securing competitive finishes at Monza, Silverstone and Istanbul.

 However, despite not being classified due to mechanical problems, a debut at the Le Mans 24 Hours in June proved to be the season’s highlight.